nataliaortegaa/CS-313-Software-Design/README.md

 Second Class in the Computer Science Certificate Sequence.
 Focused on software development using object-oriented programming.
 All the attachments are the homeworks for the class.
-All done by myself, except if otherwise mentioned.
+All done by myself, unless otherwise mentioned.